-When first dating someone, consider meeting in a public place and avoid being alone until you have gotten to know one another.
+When first meeting someone, consider meeting in a public place and avoid being alone until you have gotten to know one another.

 When you are ready to go out or to a party, have a plan.
 Know where you are going, who you are going with, and how much you plan on drinking.